phwl/elec3607-lab/labs/lab1-install/README.md

 The program screen(1) allows connections between a MacOS machine and a serial port.
 It does the equivalent thing to Putty under windows.
-As with any command-line program, you can get the manual entry
+As with any command-line program, you can get the manual entry via
 ```bash
 $ man screen